Sushant2427/food-ordering-app/README.md

 # Food Ordering App

 A user-friendly food ordering app built using React and Bootstrap.
 The app allows users to browse menus, add items to the cart, and proceed with checkout.
-The app includes features like login, order history, and live order tracking, mimicking popular food delivery services like Swiggy.
+The app includes features like login, order history, and live order tracking.

 ## Features